-SIGN-IN PROCEDURE: Click on “Guest” in the bottom right hand corner.
-When the white screen appears, enter your library card number.
-(Omit the “A” that appears on many older cards.)
+SIGN-IN PROCEDURE: On the white log in screen, enter your library card number (omit the “A” that appears on many older cards) or guest ID number.

 TIME LIMITS: There is a 60 minute time limit on use of all public computers.
 Patrons may get additional time if their computer has not been reserved or if no other patrons are waiting.
 Patrons may reserve a computer by asking at the Circulation Desk.

 PRINTING: All public computers and the Genealogy Room computer will print out behind the Circulation Desk.
 Basloe Library charges 20 cents for black and white and 50 cents for color print outs.
 Patrons are required to pay for all printing that they order while using the computer, including mistakes.